 Most herbs require some form of maintenance such as cutting back after flowering and/or lifting to divide every three years or so to maintain vigour, the sort of back-breaking labour I now try to avoid.
 The majority are also winter dormant, so to avoid a rash of weeds in the autumn and spring, mulching is required.

-1 IMPORTANT TIP ABOUT HEDGING PLANTS THAT WILL SAVE YOU MONEY
+ONE TIP ABOUT HEDGING PLANTS THAT WILL SAVE YOU MONEY

 One of our big problems is the hedging plants we chose to use.
 The Corokia hedge has died out in places where it has been shaded by taller plants, which some of our medicinal herbs are.
 Hindsight is a great thing but we might have been better off with a hedge of traditional bay or myrtle.
 Take special care when choosing hedging species – they are difficult and expensive to replace.